johnnymetz/johnny-metz-blog/content/posts/django-custom-managers-data-leak.md

   image: 'covers/django.png'
 ---

 [Django custom managers](https://docs.djangoproject.com/en/6.0/topics/db/managers/#custom-managers) are a common way to exclude rows by default, such as inactive or soft-deleted rows.
-However, they aren't applied consistently, which leads to unintended data exposure.
+However, they don't run everywhere you'd expect, which leads to unintended data exposure.
 This post covers where that happens and how to fix it.

 ## The Setup